MarkGibson254/MarkGibson254/README.md

 - 👋 Hi, I’m @MarkGibson254
 - 👀 I’m interested in web design & algorithms
-- 🌱 I’m currently learning reactjs, Javascript.
+- 🌱 I’m currently learning ruby.
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m well versed in python, Javascript,html & css, C++ and C.
-- 📫 How to reach me: Email markgibson797.com@gmail.com
+- 📫 How to reach me: Email markgibson797.com@gmail.com or markgibson796@gmail.com

 <!---
 MarkGibson254/MarkGibson254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.